Specters of the Ridgelys: A Deep Dive into the Haunting Tales of Hampton Mansion

 The Beginnings of Hampton Mansion Estate 1695-1760

-First, I will give some background about Hampton Mansion from the book Hampton National Historic Site by Lynne Daskin Hastings.
+First, I will provide some background about Hampton Mansion from Lynne Daskin Hastings’s book Hampton National Historic Site.

-Hampton’s history begins fifty years before its ownership by the Ridgely family.
+Hampton’s history begins fifty years before the Ridgely family acquired it.
 Unlike many 18th-century American historic houses, the Mansion does not sit on land initially patented by the people who built it.
 Instead, it symbolizes achievement for one family over several generations.

 The Mansion at Hampton, constructed between 1783 and 1790, occupies a tract of land granted to Colonel Henry Darnall (c.1645-1711), who immigrated to Maryland from Hertfordshire, England.
 The 1500-acre parcel, named “Northampton,” was surveyed for Colonel Darnall in 1695 and was only a tiny part of his vast acreage.